trian-gles/altar_2021/README.md

 ## !!SPOILERS!!
 ## !!SPOILERS!!
 ## !!SPOILERS!!
+- Don't worry if you're not sure what's going on.
+That's my intent
 - Not all zones have to be active simultaneously.
 - Sometimes the engine will make noise with completely empty zones!
 - Colored cards affect all zones